Fynbo

-Fynbo is a semi-hard Danish cheese named after the island of Fyn.
+Fynbo is a semi-hard Danish cheese named after the inhabitants of the island of Fyn.

 Fynbo cheese has a flavor of buckwheat and is processed with a combination of mesophilic and thermophilic bacterial cultures.
 Experiments with secondary proteolysis of Fynbo have helped to identify an important peptide produced during cheese ripening, αs1-casein (f1-23).

 In popular culture

 Fynbo cheese was mentioned in Monty Python's Cheese Shop sketch.